Dean Fortin: Parks and Public Spaces Renewal

+Other Accomplishments

 Dean Fortin was the first Mayor in the City of Victoria to march in the Pride Parade, beginning in 2009.
 Mayor and Council participated every year since that time.

 Mayor Fortin directly assisted in introducing the Victoria HarbourCats baseball team to Victoria in 2013.
 Located throughout the Pacific Northwest, the West Coast League is one of the premier collegiate summer leagues in the North America and is known as the "Diamond Standard" of summer collegiate baseball.

 Mayor Fortin assisted in the reintroduction of the WHL to Victoria, with the establishment of the Victoria Royals in 2011.